yetulaxman/htvs/production_codes/README.md

 ```
 ### array job for submitting fixed number of simultaneous jobs on Puhti/Mahti

 We may have constraints on number of jobs that we can submit on Mahti.
-So, use array job script to control the number jobs that are actually running.
+So, use array job script to submit all jobs while controling  the number simultaneous jobs that are actually running.

 ```
 bash prepare_jobs.sh
-sbatch htvsprep_production_pipeline_array_Mahti.sh
+sbatch htvsprep_production_pipeline_array_Mahti.sh. # change the number of jobs
 ```